Siege of Takatenjin (1581)

-The second siege of Takatenjin came only six years after Takeda Katsuyori took the fortress.

-This second siege lasted from 1580 until 22 March 1581, the siege ended within four months and ended with the deaths of 680 of Okabe Motonobu's garrison.
+The second siege of Takatenjin began only six years after Takeda Katsuyori had taken the fortress.
+Lasting from 1580 until 22 March 1581, the siege ended within four months and resulted in the deaths of 680 of Okabe Motonobu's garrison.

-Background
+Siege

 In 1580, during the conflict between Tokugawa clan against Takeda clan, Tokugawa Ieyasu built up around five fortresses in order to isolate the Takatenjin castle from external supplies and reinforcements.
 Those new fortresses consisted of: